gsgalloway/ethereum-escrow/README.md

 ## Running/Developing Locally

-You'll need NodeJS, Truffle (a development framework for easily building webapps that interact with Ethereum contracts), and a running Ethereum node.
+You'll need NodeJS, Truffle (a development framework for easily building webapps that interact with Ethereum contracts) version 3, and a running Ethereum node.

 An Ethereum node is a process that manages connections to the Ethereum peer-to-peer network and runs all Transactions submitted to the blockchain to build an in-memory representation of the state of the EVM (this is used by the dapp to query the EVM's state).
 Ethereum nodes also facilitate broadcasting new transactions to the network and to the miners that can add those transactions to the blockchain (this is used by the dapp to make changes to the EVM's state).